Welcome to the Certificate in Grandfamilies Leadership

 Contact Us

-Click here to register for Spring 2023 course which starts February 27th
+Click here to register for the Spring 2024 course, which will run from February 19 – May 26, 2024

 The University of Maine Center on Aging is proud to announce the creation of a certificate program providing core education, technical support, and leadership development for professionals delivering grandfamily and kinship programming across the country.

-This online certificate program is comprised of 9 modules delivered over a 12-week period using a cohort model.
+This online certificate program is comprised of 11 modules delivered over a 14-week period using a cohort model.
 The curriculum will meet the needs of working professionals working in a variety of social services providing supports to grandfamilies or who find they are working with extended family members who are raising another family member’s child or children and are seeking specialized training to meet the unique needs of these families.

 The course registration fee is $85.